U.S. mortgage industry braces for more strain as support talks stall

-NEW YORK, April 10 (Reuters) - The U.S. residential mortgage finance market faces severe stress after the industry failed this week to convince regulators to launch an emergency liquidity facility needed to bridge billions of dollars of missed home loan repayments, industry sources and analysts have warned.
+NEW YORK (Reuters) - The U.S. residential mortgage finance market faces severe stress after the industry failed this week to convince regulators to launch an emergency liquidity facility needed to bridge billions of dollars of missed home loan repayments, industry sources and analysts have warned.

 The Federal Reserve on Thursday announced fresh measures to support businesses hurt by the novel coronavirus disruption but failed to launch a funding facility for mortgage servicers despite intense industry lobbying in recent days.